mattscripted/mattscripted.github.io/content/blog/xmas-sunday-tdd/index.md

 })
 ```

-This test fails because I have not even written the `findChristmasSundays` method.
+This test fails because I have not even written the `findChristmasSundays()` function.
 So, let's write the least code we can to pass the test:

 ```ts
 // findChristmasSundays.ts